Mastering Poker Hand Ranking: A Comprehensive Guide to the Best Poker Hands and Poker Hand Rankings

 The board is 9♠ 6♥ 4♥ 3♠ 2♣

 Both players have an ace, but Player 1 wins, because he has a king as his second highest card (kicker).
-His opponent only has a queen.
+His opponent only has a queen, giving player 1 the best poker hand.

 If you can form a hand containing two cards of the same value, you have one pair or “a pair”.
 The hand above contains a pair of aces.
 A pair of aces beats any other hand containing only a pair in NLHE (aces are high in poker).
 The kicker would be decisive if an opponent also had a pair of aces.